Izaakwltn/resolre/README.md

-# Resolre (Very Much In Progress)
+# Resolre
 ## A Brainfuck compiler using Solfege/Solresol syllables

-Resolre is a Brainfuck compiler adorned with the thin veneer of [Solresol][https://en.wikipedia.org/wiki/Solresol], an esoteric constructed language using the syllables of solfege.
+Resolre is a Brainfuck compiler adorned with the thin veneer of [Solresol](https://en.wikipedia.org/wiki/Solresol), an esoteric constructed language using the syllables of solfege.

 Resolre means "Error" in Solresol, in addition to being the inverse of "Solresol" itself.
-(I also strongly considered Solsolredo, "headache" in Solresol, which would have been closer to its brainfuck lineage).
+(I also strongly considered Solsolredo, "headache" in Solresol, which honestly bears more resemblance to my experience writing this project).

 To make things more frustrating (or interesting?)
-I have named the filenames according to loose Solresol translations:
+I have named the filenames according to Solresol translations:

 Solresol | Translation
 -------- | ----------